pyksoft/shop/README.md

  * Creating a profile for return visits
  * Checking out and order confirmation
  * Payment checkout via Stripe
+ * Gems included: Rspec/Capybarra/selenium/byebug/factory girl/faker/bootstrap/devise/Stripe/JQuery turbo links
- * You can test the payment with fake creditcardnumber 4242 4242 4242 4242,
+ * You can test the Stripe integration with fake creditcardnumber 4242 4242 4242 4242,
 	any random CVS, expiry date and postal code
- * File contents are saved in the URL so you can share files

 ## How to make it work
 To use this project